uk-x-gov-software-community/software-developer-learning-pathways-old/README.md

 # software-developer-learning-pathways
-To collate ideas, materials, resources, links, guides, howtos to help software engineers and developers to grow and progress

 CDDO are working on a learning pathway for software engineers and developers.
 The pathway will be a place where any developer will be able to go to find out what learning opportunities exist for them that could help them progress in their role and develop new skills.